10 Questions Employees Will Have About Any Change

 - What's in it for me?
 (WIIFM)

-Lack of Awareness is often the number one cause of resistance among employees.
+Lack of Awareness is often the number one cause of resistance behaviors among employees other people who are impacted by a change.
 Fortunately, it's the easiest resistance point to address, starting with the answers below.

 1. Why is change happening now?